-If you are in an HMO, POS plan and you move or are transferred out of that plan's service area, or will be away from the plan's service area for more than two months, you will have a PIE to enroll yourself and your eligible Family Members in another University medical plan.
-Your PIE starts with the effective date of the move or the date you leave the plan's service area.
+If you are in a Point of Service (POS) Plan or a Health Maintenance Organization (HMO) and you move or are transferred out of that Plan's service area, or will be away from the Plan's service area for more than the time period specified under the terms of the Plan, you will have a PIE to enroll yourself and your eligible Family Members in another University medical plan available in the new location.
+Your PIE starts with the effective date of the move or the date you leave the Plan's service area.
+If you return to your original location, and the plan providing coverage prior to your return is not available in that location, you will again have a PIE to enroll in any University medical plan.
+Otherwise, you may change plans during the University's next open enrollment period or at certain other times, as described below under "At Other Times for Employees and Retirees."

-At Other Times for Employees And Retirees
+At Other Times for Employees and Retirees

+Open Enrollment Period.
 You and your eligible Family Members may also enroll during a group open enrollment period established by the University.

-If you are an Employee and opt out of medical coverage or fail to enroll yourself during a PIE or open enrollment period, you may enroll yourself at any other time upon completion of a 90 consecutive calendar day waiting period.
+90-Day Waiting Period.
+If you are an Employee and miss an opportunity to enroll yourself during a PIE or open enrollment period, you may enroll yourself at any other time upon completion of a 90 consecutive calendar day waiting period, unless one of the Special Circumstances described below applies.

-If you are an Employee or Retiree and fail to enroll your eligible Family Members during a PIE or open enrollment period, you may enroll your eligible Family Members at any other time upon completion of a 90 consecutive calendar day waiting period.
+If you are an Employee or Retiree and fail to enroll your eligible Family Members during a PIE or open enrollment period, you may enroll your eligible Family Members at any other time upon completion of a 90 consecutive calendar day waiting period, unless one of the Special Circumstances described below applies.

-The 90-day waiting period starts on the date the enrollment form is received by the local Accounting or Benefits office and ends 90 consecutive calendar days later.
+The 90-day waiting period starts on the date the completed enrollment form is received at the location specified on the form and ends 90 consecutive calendar days later.

+Newly Eligible Child.
 If you have one or more children enrolled in the Plan, you may add a newly eligible Child at any time.
 See "Effective Date".